 KH: Well, I do now!
 It wasn’t how I would have described myself.
 I mean, I always describe myself as a theatre-maker.
 So I thought that was a great description and certainly I’m very interested in what the voice can do and the way the voice can be expanded, extended, extruded, together and separately.
 What I love about working with a microphone is that it gives you so much more capacity to explore.
 I mean, I don’t particularly like my voice, but that’s okay, that’s just one of my anxieties.
 But I certainly enjoy working with a microphone, the potential of what a microphone can do in performance.
-When I first started using a Zoom recorder, you can put headphones on when you’re using a Zoom, you can just walk around and it also works as a microphone so it’s microphone when you’re listening, just explodes sound in your ears.
-But also when you’re working vocally, there’s all this stuff that you can do with sibilance and really low tones in performance that is very liberating and very interesting and very creative and very, you know, really out there.
+When I first started using a Zoom recorder… You can put headphones on when you’re using a Zoom, you can just walk around and it also works as a microphone.
+A microphone when you’re listening just explodes sound in your ears, but also when you’re working vocally, there’s all this stuff that you can do with sibilance and really low tones in performance that is very liberating and very interesting and very creative and very, you know, really out there.
 You can make some really out there stuff.
 I don’t particularly like shows where people are mic-ed up just for the hell of it.
 It sort of annoys me!
 You know, when you go and see a theatre show and they’ve just got microphones all the time, and I just kind of go: ‘Just project your voice!’.

 DR: I know what you mean, the Madonna mics.

 KH: Yeah, the Madonna mics!
 I don’t think it’s necessary, but I don’t take my own advice because I really love working with a microphone and I think it’s a really creative tool.